deployphp/deployer/index.md

 ---
 <h2><a name="introduction">Introduction</a></h2>

-<p>There are a lot of deployment tools, even in php.
-But none of them are simple and functional like Deployer.</p>
+There are a lot of deployment tools, even in php.
+But none of them are simple and functional like Deployer.

-<p>Here is simple example of deployment script (deploy.php):</p>
+Here is simple example of deployment script (deploy.php):

 ~~~ php
 require 'recipe/symfony.php';